 Meanwhile, that of the female has a decidedly different appearance.
 In fact, this actually shows a somewhat stark seeming brownish-gray in color.
 Also, the overall wingspan possessed by both sexes averages only about 0.98 – 1.18 in (25 – 30 mm).

 Quite sadly, the precious Palos Verdes blue inhabits an extremely tiny range.
 This fact only serves to increase the danger of extinction.
 Presently, its only known population in the wild lives on the Palos Verdes Peninsula, in California, in the United States, in North America.

 In addition to inhabiting an extremely limited area, the insect also has a highly limited habitat type.
 That’s due to the fact that it only appears in areas of coastal scrub.
 Researchers do not yet know if it ever existed in any other region.

 Furthermore, the tiny little marvel of Nature also highly selective in what it will feed on.
 Due to this selectivity, it only consumes two plants, known commonly as locoweed and common deerweed.
 Sadly, both species are themselves rapidly disappearing.

 Finally, the amazing Lepidoptera also faces stiff competition, and therefore threats to its survival, from other local species.
 These primarily consist of other, more numerous varieties of butterfly.
-However, it also falls prey to predation from local populations of the western yellowjacket.
+It also falls prey to predation from populations of the western yellowjacket.